Word@Work, Let God's Word energise your working day!

 Matthew 26:6-13

 Even though the disciples had been with Jesus for almost three years, they still did not understand what was valuable.
-They applied their business values and thoughts about money, but forgot the value of relationship.
+They applied their business values and understanding of money, but they forgot the value of loving relationship.
 Bethany was the home of Mary, Martha and Lazarus (who Jesus had raised from the dead – John 11:43-44).
-Simon, a neighbour, previously had leprosy and was hosting a dinner in Jesus' honour (John 12:2).
+Simon, a neighbour who previously suffered from leprosy, was hosting a dinner in Jesus' honour (John 12:2).
+Perhaps Jesus had healed him because nobody could come to the banquet unless the host was free of disease.

 Pages